utom/sketch-measure/README.md

 # Changelog:

 ### **FIXED**
+- fixed a bug with hex colors and multiline text line heights
 - fixed bug to show radius when rectangle fill is an image when exporting
 - fixed bug where styles would not show when exporting
 - fixed radius support when exporting and marking